 - Exposure therapy: Exposure therapy exposes individuals to the negative beliefs and anxieties underlying their depression.
 Therapists help clients learn emotion regulation techniques as they face their fears.

-- Acceptance and commitment therapy (ACT): ACT helps people accept difficult emotions and experiences by determining value-based goals.
+- Acceptance and commitment therapy (ACT): ACT for depression helps people accept difficult emotions and experiences by determining value-based goals.

 - Dialectical behavioral therapy (DBT): DBT for depression involves skills training around mindfulness, emotion regulation, and interpersonal effectiveness.